 ◆Anna Lee StemCan the above products be used for carbon fork columns?
 Also, the length of the column on the headset is 43 mm, is this number sufficient?

 You can use it with a carbon column fork without any problem.
 Observe the maximum tightening torque specified by the fork and be careful of damage due to overtorque.

 The column must be inserted at least 67 mm.

 This stem is designed so that the clamp bolt sticks out and comes down, and the rider side is a neat and beautiful stem.
 In exchange for its beauty, having to put a "split" under the protrusion that is loaded from the handle inevitably reduces the strength compared to products that do not.
-Tests have shown that the shorter the amount of steering column inserted, the faster it breaks.
+Tests have shown that the less steering column inserted, the faster it breaks.
 Therefore, Nitto's answer is that it is prohibited to use it unless the steering column is firmly inserted up to the top of the column clamp.

-Also, this stem cannot be used with a shim sandwiched between 1 inch column forks.
+Also, this stem cannot be used with a shim sandwiched between 1-inch column forks.

 ◆Beatnik Seat PostI'm considering purchasing 250mm, but I heard that it hasn't been made anymore.
 If you want to cut 300mm, how many mm can you cut?